Aishika3/Project_List-WOB-/README.md

 - Ethereum Testnet and Polygon serve as testing environments for blockchain-related features, ensuring stability and security.

 **Conclusion:**
 The Verification Document Project offers a robust solution for document verification, leveraging blockchain technology to ensure security, reliability, and accessibility.
 With features like PDF export, QR code verification, and seamless blockchain integration, it provides a user-friendly experience while maintaining data integrity and confidentiality.

+2.**Restaurant Review Management System**

+**Overview:**
+The Restaurant Review Management System is a Solana-based program designed to facilitate the management of restaurant reviews.
+Users can add new reviews and update existing ones, with all review data stored securely on the Solana blockchain.
+The system includes a simple React frontend for easy interaction with the blockchain.

+**Features:**
+1. **Add Reviews:** Users can submit new reviews for restaurants, including ratings and descriptions.
+2. **Update Reviews:** Existing reviews can be updated with revised ratings or descriptions.
+3. **On-Chain Storage:** All review data is stored securely on the Solana blockchain, ensuring transparency and immutability.
+4. **Basic Frontend:** A basic React frontend provides users with an intuitive interface for interacting with the blockchain and managing reviews.

+**Technologies Used:**
+- Solana: A high-performance blockchain platform for decentralized applications.
+- React: A JavaScript library for building user interfaces.
+- Solana SDK: The Solana Software Development Kit for building Solana programs.
+- React Router: A library for routing in React applications.
+- Solana Wallet: A digital wallet for managing Solana tokens and interacting with the Solana blockchain.

+**How to Use:**
+1. **Add Reviews:** Users can submit new reviews by providing ratings and descriptions for restaurants.
+2. **Update Reviews:** Existing reviews can be updated with revised ratings or descriptions as needed.
+3. **View Reviews:** The frontend allows users to view existing reviews for different restaurants.
+4. **Interact with Blockchain:** Users can interact with the Solana blockchain directly through the frontend to manage reviews securely.

+**Conclusion:**
+The Restaurant Review Management System provides a convenient and secure way to manage restaurant reviews using blockchain technology.
+With features for adding, updating, and viewing reviews, along with on-chain storage for data integrity, it offers a reliable solution for restaurant owners and customers alike.